Venue: Terry Fator Theatre

 Romano started out by making regular appearances at comedy clubs and was a contestant on "Star Search" in the stand-up comedy category.
 The exposure garnered late-night talk show invites, and Romano made appearances on various shows, including "The Tonight Show" with both Johnny Carson and Jay Leno and the "Late Show with David Letterman."
 His appearance on Letterman led to a deal with the production company Worldwide Pants Incorporated and his own sitcom "Everybody Loves Raymond."
 The show debuted in 1996 and ran for nine seasons with the last one airing in 2005.

 "Everybody Loves Raymond" was based on many of Romano's real-life scenarios.
 This show's situational comedy based on family life was an instant hit with viewers across the country.
 Romano starred in the show as Raymond Barone.
-He earned numerous nominations and awards, including a 2002 Emmy for Outstanding Lead Actor in a Comedy and the 2002 and 2003 People's Choice Award for Favorite Male TV Performer.
+He earned numerous nominations and awards, including a 2002 Emmy for Outstanding Lead Actor in a Comedy and four People's Choice Award for Favorite Male TV Performer (2002 - 2006).
 He also shared the 2003 Screen Actors Guild Award for Outstanding Performance by an Ensemble in a Comedy Series.

 Along with having an award-winning TV series, Romano continued to take on other projects.
 He headlined a comedy festival at Carnegie Hall, won and donated $125,000 on "Who Wants to Be a Millionaire" and wrote the best-selling book "Everything and a Kite."
 He also released the CD "Ray Romano: Live at Carnegie Hall," with proceeds going to the September 11th Fund.